-- Clinically vulnerable staff can return to school in the autumn term.
-While in school they should follow the sector-specific measures in this document to minimise the risks of transmission. - This includes taking particular care to observe good hand and respiratory hygiene, minimising contact and maintaining social distancing in line with the provisions set out in section 6 of the 'prevention' section of this guidance. - This provides that ideally, adults should maintain 2 metre distance from others, and
+- Clinically vulnerable can remain at work.
+While in school they should follow the sector-specific measures in this document to minimise the risks of transmission. - This includes taking particular care to observe good hand and respiratory hygiene, minimising contact and maintaining social distancing in line with the provisions set out in section 6 of the 'prevention' section of this guidance. - This provides that ideally, adults should maintain 2 metre distance from others, and where this is not possible avoid close face to face contact and minimise time spent within 1 metre of others. - While the risk of transmission between young children and adults is likely to be low, adults should continue to take care to socially distance from other adults including older children/adolescents.